 - Get at least three valid comps to come up with a good range of market value for your barndo.

-But what is your barndominium really worth?
+What is your barndominium worth?

 There will still be differences between your barndominium and others that will cause you to have to adjust your value.